Betty Sutton: Education

 Within the course of her eight-year tenure as part of the Ohio House of Representatives, Sutton voiced her opinion on the ever-growing importance of education.
 Sutton supported the remodeling and repairing of worn down schools as well as modernizing older schools.
 These renovations were possible through increasing the maximum amount given through the Pell Grant.
 By expanding the Pell Grant the 13th Congressional District of Ohio was able to prevent teacher layoffs and provided for additional funding towards special needs programs.
 Through The Student Aid and Fiscal Responsibility Act (SAFRA), which the Congresswomen voted for, the 13th district was allowed the ability for greater access to affordable college.
 The district was also given a chance to build a strong community college system.
 Congresswomen Sutton finally demonstrated her intense ideals on education through her participation in the Community College Caucus, the Green Schools Caucus, the House Afterschool Caucus, and the STEM (Science, Technology, Engineering, and Math) Caucus.

 Energy and environment

-Sutton had a good deal of experience dealing with Energy and Environment issues through her participation in the House Renewable Energy and Energy Efficiency Caucus.
-In the realm of energy, Sutton supported the company BASF in its pursuit of more advanced lithium-ion battery.
-Support also went towards the production of this battery from a facility in Elyria, bringing technology jobs back to the locals.
-Lithium-ion batteries are used in hybrid and electric can and have to power to increase reusable energy across the nation.
-Another energy achievement made in district 13 was the Cash for Clunkers legislation.
-This specific legislation created a 58% improvement in fuel efficiency.
-Cars brought in averaged 15.8 MPG while the new cars that were bought as a replacement averaged 24.9 MPG.
-These roughly 10 miles to every gallon saved helped to keep our environment a little more clean, even if it seems small.
-In issues dealing with environment the Congresswoman demonstrated numerous times her ideals on protecting the natural resources and national parks we have.
-One of the ways Ms. Sutton demonstrated her position on environment was through her acquisition of over 630 acres of undeveloped land to be added to the Cuyahoga Valley National Park (CVNP).
-With the new addition to the CVNP it was ensured that the lands would be able to continue untouched for years to come.
+Sutton participated in the House Renewable Energy and Energy Efficiency Caucus.
+She supported BASF in its development of lithium-ion batteries, including production at a facility in Elyria.
+She also supported the Cash for Clunkers legislation, which improved fuel efficiency from an average of 15.8 MPG to 24.9 MPG.
+Sutton acquired over 630 acres of undeveloped land to be added to the Cuyahoga Valley National Park.